Meet with us to talk about your project!

 Some of the activities in the table are only eligible in some circumstances.
 Refer back to this list as you look through the eligible activity table.

-• All affordable housing must be affordable for a minimum of 15 years at 60% or lower of AMI for rental housing, ownership affrodable housing must be affordable at 80% or lower AMI.
+• All affordable housing must be affordable for a minimum of 15 years at 60% or lower of AMI for rental, 80% AMI or lower for ownership.

 • Site acquisition is only eligible for affordable housing units or for jobs projects that improve economic opportunity for low-income residents.